F-Stack/f-stack/dpdk/doc/guides/nics/ixgbe.rst

 They are transparently registered at runtime RX/TX execution if all condition checks pass.

 1. To date, only an SSE version of IX GBE vPMD is available.
-    To ensure that vPMD is in the binary code, ensure that the option CONFIG_RTE_IXGBE_INC_VECTOR=y is in the configure file.

 Some constraints apply as pre-conditions for specific optimizations on bulk packet transfers.
 The following sections explain RX and TX constraints in the vPMD.